Requirements for Purchasing Personnel

-Pursuant to Gov't Code §2155.0178, the Texas Procurement and Support Services administers a system of training, continuing education and certification for state agency purchasing personnel.
+Pursuant to Gov't Code §2155.078, the Texas Procurement and Support Services (TPASS) administers a system of training, continuing education and certification for state agency purchasing personnel.

 Each state agency shall ensure that the agency’s purchasing personnel complete the training and certification developed under this section.
 It is not the intent of this definition to include (1) an executive level manager authorized to bind the governmental entity or (2) an attorney performing traditional legal functions – such as legal review of a contract.

-The following SAO classifications may be used as a reference to help identify individuals who are required to receive TPASS's purchaser training:
+Visit website http://www.hr.sao.state.tx.us/Compensation/JobDescriptions.aspx for SAO classifications as a reference to help identify individuals who are required to receive TPASS's purchaser training.
+Use “Procurement” in the "Filter Descriptions" box then click the "Filter" button.

 In addition, the following tasks may help identify individuals who are required to take TPASS's purchaser training.